jmduke/jmduke-jekyll/notebook.md

 (Maybe at some point I'll try and categorize these.)
 </div>

+"You've had a strange journey."

+"Stranger than most."

+"I would like to hear about it."

+"It's a long story."

+"If only we were trapped in a castle, in the middle of winter, with nowhere to go."

+> *Game of Thrones*

 Writing about illness is a form of travel writing.

 > *Sloane Crowley*, Look Alive Out There